What is the dark web?

 The invisible parts of the web do not necessarily mean “illegal activity”

-Note that the inaccessible parts of the web do not necessarily need to host illegal content or act as a gathering place for criminals.
+Note that the inaccessible parts of the dark web websites do not necessarily need to host illegal content or act as a gathering place for criminals.

 Even in this day and age, certain authoritarian countries with oppressive political regimes are very aggressive when it comes to prosecuting their political opponents.